 You can also use Street View to get an idea of exactly what the place you’re heading to will look like.
 There’s also a relatively new feature that lets you see when a particular attraction is at its busiest, so you can avoid or hit those times as appropriate.

 Don't count on having a network connection on your mobile phone to check the map as you go.
-As a backup, download all the maps in advance for the places you're heading using apps like OsmAnd (Android) or OpenMaps (iPhone).
+As a backup, download all the maps in advance for the places you're heading using an app like OsmAnd (Android).
 These apps let you download highly detailed maps for offline use.
 While they don't have all of the functionality of Google Maps, they can be a real life saver if you're in a spot without coverage.

 Even if you’re using a digital map, or a GPS sat-nav, it’s still wise to have a physical map of where you’ll be in case the worst happens and technology fails you.
 It also means if your route needs to change or you alter your itinerary you can make decisions quickly and easily.